ChilliCream/workshops/crypto/docs/docs/03-Relay/10-file-upload.md

 :::

-Even if files can be passed using [`uploadables` option of the mutation's config](https://relay.dev/docs/api-reference/commit-mutation/#type-mutationconfigtmutationconfig-mutationparameters), it we will use a variable of scalar type `Upload` that will give us some extra type safety.
+Even if files can be passed using [`uploadables` option of the mutation's config](https://relay.dev/docs/api-reference/commit-mutation/#type-mutationconfigtmutationconfig-mutationparameters), we will use a variable of scalar type `Upload` that will give us some extra type safety.

 Here a simplified snippet for the `fetchFn`: